This post contains affiliate links. If you buy through these links, I may earn a small commission.

 The basket allows air to circulate better through the herbs – which is definitely what you want for drying!

 When I bring the full basket inside, I first snip off all the tips and discard the Parsley stems.
+These are some really handy herb scissors that make quick work of trimming!
 There isn’t any point in drying the stems of the plant.

 I leave all the tips sitting in a shallow bowl.
-I’ll give them a good stir with my fingers every few days or so and let it dry before storing in a glass jar.
+I’ll give them a good stir with my fingers every few days or so and let it dry before storing in mason jars.
 In the photo, I am drying the herb Lovage which we also use a lot of.
 Read more about growing Lovage!

 More articles on Drying and Using Herbs can be found here: